 We are committed to providing a website that is accessible to everyone, regardless of technology or ability.
 We are continually working to improve ease-of-use and increase the accessibility of our web services and content.
 In doing so, we aim to adhere to the latest available standards and guidelines.

-This accessibility statement applies to all website, mobile applications and relevant digital content that we own, that falls within the remit of the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 No.952 and the Equality Act 2010 as appropriate.
+This accessibility statement applies to all website, mobile applications and relevant digital content that we own, that falls within the remit of the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 and the Equality Act 2010.

 This website is partially compliant with The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 No.952.